The roughness exponent and its model-free estimation

-A concept closely related to the Hurst roughness exponent was used by Gatheral et al.~\cite{GatheralRosenbaum} to quantify the roughness of empirical volatility time series.
-In \cite{MishuraSchied2}, \cite{HanSchiedZhang1} and \cite{HanSchiedZhang2}, the Hurst roughness exponent was computed for certain families of fractal functions.
+A concept closely related to the roughness exponent was used by Gatheral et al.~\cite{GatheralRosenbaum} to quantify the roughness of empirical volatility time series.
+In~\cite{MishuraSchied2},~\cite{HanSchiedZhang1} and \cite{HanSchiedZhang2}, the roughness exponent was computed for certain families of fractal functions.
 The standard Hurst parameter, on the other hand, is defined via the autocorrelation of the time series and measures the amount of long-range dependence in the data.
-For many stochastic processes, including fractional Brownian motion, the standard Hurst parameter coincides with the Hurst roughness exponent of the sample paths.
+For many stochastic processes, including fractional Brownian motion, the standard Hurst parameter coincides with the roughness exponent of the sample paths.
 In general, however, these two parameters may be different; for a discussion, see Gneiting and Schlather \cite{Gneiting2004Hurst}, where roughness is measured in terms of fractal dimension.
 Later, Bennedsen et al.~\cite{BennedsenLundePakkanen} adopted this idea to study the bifurcation of the short- and long-term behaviour of stochastic volatility with the goal of proposing a new class of stochastic volatility models that can simultaneously incorporate roughness and slowly decaying autocorrelation.
 Finally, the concept of Besov regularity, introduced by Eyink~\cite{EyinkBesov} within the framework of Besov spaces, is somewhat related to our roughness exponent.
 The corresponding connections are explored in \Cref{Besov section}.

-\begin{remark} Note that if $x$ admits the Hurst roughness exponent $H$, then \eqref{eq_Hurst} does not make any assertion on the existence of $\lim_nV^{(p)}_n $ for $p:=1/H$.
+Note that if $x$ admits the roughness exponent $R$, then \eqref{eq_Hurst} does not make any assertion on the existence of $\lim_n\<x\>_n^{(p)}$ for $p:=1/R$.